36 Quirky plant pot ideas you’ll love

-Add a dainty touch to your wall by hanging colourful water can planters.
+Add a dainty touch to your wall by hanging colourful water cans that serve as planters.

 26. Macrame plant hanger

-If you’re going for a boho look, you can use a macrame plant hanger like this.
-It’s also easy to DIY, perfect if you love arts and crafts!
+If you’re going for a semi-boho look, you can use a macrame plant hanger like this.
+It’s also easy to DIY, especially if you love arts and crafts.

 27. Wall frame planter

 Think framed art, but the art is your beautiful plants.
-Any wall gets a fresh and quick makeover with this hanging planter frame.
+Any wall gets a fresh and quick makeover with this planter frame idea.

 28. Hanging decorative pots

 Do you like decorative pieces?
-You can use hanging decorative pots as a home for your small plants, like this triangular hanging pot.
+There are hanging decorative pots you can use as a home for your small plants, like this triangle hanging pot.

 Succulent planter ideas

-Give your adorable succulent plants a new home with these planter ideas.
+Give your thick, fleshy succulent plants a new home with these succulent planter ideas!

 29. Teacup and mug

-Have an old teacup with a nice colour?
+Got an old teacup or mug with a nice colour?
 Use it for your echeveria or similar plants!